The Stages of Marital Crisis

 Stage Three – Detachment.

 Unhappiness increases, and since the unhappy person has already told his/herself that divorce is not an option, they must find ways to cope.
 So they search for distractions and interests that they can pursue away from the marriage, such as going back to school, pursuing a new hobby, an affair, working out, or … it could be anything.
-It is as if the person says to themselves,” OK, I am really unhappy, but I can deal with it if I have some place else to direct my attention.”
+It is as if the person says to themselves,” OK, I am really unhappy, but I can deal with it if I have someplace else to direct my attention.”
 So they pull away from the marriage and start doing whatever they can, so long as it does not include their spouse.

-In this graphic the “happy” partner remains focused on their partner, though they may sense that something is not right.
-Most likely they feel that their partner is pulling back and turning away from the marriage, but most do not understand that it is due to the extreme seriousness of their partner’s unhappiness.
+In this graphic, the “happy” partner remains focused on their partner, though they may sense that something is not right.
+Most likely, they feel that their partner is pulling back and turning away from the marriage, but most do not understand that it is due to the extreme seriousness of their partner’s unhappiness.

 “The Marriage Crisis begins in earnest when both partners are completely aware that the marriage may end due to one partner’s extreme unhappiness.” – Doctor Becky